-To install an OHP system, see "Connecting an Overhead Paging System (OHP)" on page 43.
+To install an OHP system, see "Connecting an Overhead Paging System (OHP)" on page 47.
+There are three possible OHP configurations.

-For OHP WebUI configuration, see "Overhead Paging Overview (ATA Required)" and "Creating, Editing and Deleting Paging Zones" in the Synapse Administrator's Guide at www.telephones.att.com/synapsequides.
+For OHP WebUI configuration, see "Overhead Paging Overview (ATA Required)" and "Creating, Editing and Deleting Paging Zones" in the Synapse Administrator's Guide at www.telephones.att.com/synapseguides.